The Brahmavihāras in Early Buddhism

 Theory and Practice

-She is the co-founder (with Bhikkhu Anālayo) and director of the Āgama Research Group (established in 2012) and serves as an associate research professor in the Department of Buddhist Studies of the Dharma Drum Institute of Liberal Arts in Taiwan.
+She is the co-founder (with Bhikkhu Anālayo) and director of the Āgama Research Group (established in 2012) and serves as an associate research professor in the Department of Buddhist Studies of the Dharma Drum Institute of Liberal Arts in Taiwan and as a visiting professor for Buddhist Studies at the University of California at Berkeley.
 Her main research interests are the early Buddhist discourses and Vinaya texts, as well as the development of the theories, practices, and ideologies of Buddhist meditative traditions.

 Having lived and worked in the UK, Nepal, Burma/Myanmar, Japan, Taiwan, and Sri Lanka, Bhikkhunī Dhammadinnā has now been based in Italy for a few years.
 In 2024 she was appointed as a registered Buddhist minister with the Italian government through the Italian Buddhist Union.